 Near Miss Reporting is one part of a hazard avoidance strategy called Behavior-Based Safety.
 Behavior-Based Safety (often called BBS) encourages workers to be more "safety aware" by constantly searching for safety hazards (through observation reporting) and by identifying and addressing near misses before they become incidents.

 A typical example of a near miss is a ladder falling and nearly striking a worker.
 No one was hurt, nothing was damaged, and operations were not significantly delayed, but if the person had been just a few inches closer there could have been a serious injury.

 Here are the keys to developing a fruitful near miss reporting program:

 Each iScout account provides a standard Near Miss Report that your team can fill out online or through the free iPhone and Android apps.

 If you haven't signed up for iScout yet, here is a paper version of the standard Near Miss Report.
 Download this PDF and print out a copy for your team members to complete and send-in.

 If you do have an iScout account, import the Near Miss Report and then customize the questions.
 Does your form look totally different?
 No problem - build your own form in minutes.
 All forms in iScout support email and app notifications for high-severity responses, plus you can view in-depth reports of all your reporting data.

-This form is a sample report which can be imported into your iScout account and modified to fit your organization's policies and procedures.
+This form is a sample report which can be imported into your iScout account.
+All forms including this one can be easily modified to fit your organization's policies and procedures.

-If you don't have an iScout account, download the printable Near Miss Report PDF form so your team can fill out a paper copy.
+Don't have an iScout account?
+Download the printable Near Miss Report PDF form so your team can fill out a paper copy.